Final Thoughts on Tramways

 The Scenic Route

 As a physical product, Tramways earns high marks.
 The cards are high quality and feel great in the hand (yes, I sleeved them, but only because I'm a weirdo).
 The boards are nice and sturdy accompanied by some of the best meeples I've handled.
 The colors are bright and inviting, clear and uncluttered.
 Yes, the included tiddly wink money is a shame, but it's a small blemish on an otherwise beautiful object.
-In a genre that is filled with games that are as homely as this author, it's a refreshing change of scene.
+In a genre that is filled with games that are as homely as this author, it's a refreshing change of scenery.
 I'll readily admit my predilection for pretty games, but it's more than a superficial preference, it's how I live my life.
 The walls in my home and office are a collage of art and photos.
 They serve no purpose other than to bring me visual joy.
 When I play board games, it's more than a just a mental exercise.
 It's a communal experience that engages me on several levels: mentally, physically, and visually.

 Good visual design doesn't take attention from the game design, it enhances it.
 Tramways has some slight problems regarding icon location on some of the cards, but for the most part, it's easy to visually parse the information at hand.
 Your bright pastel tracks pop against the muted, slightly textured colors of the board.
 It's easy to tell your tracks from your opponents', which spaces are available to build and how to reach the parcels and buildings.
 Making a tactical mistake is rarely the result of overlooking something on the board.
 If you're half-way paying attention, you can see which connections are available and how they need to be approached.
 You're mistakes are a result of being outplayed, not getting lost in the map.